 Morning sailing up the Guadalkivir river and midday arrival.
 Afternoon optional excursion in Seville, one of the most beautiful cities in Europe, where Moorish and Spanish art and culture have left their mark.
 Our optional excursion will bring you to the Cathedral, the Alcazar Palace and its Andalusian gardens, the Maria Luisa Park and the quaint and elegant district of Santa Cruz.
 Overnight in port.

-Morning arrival in Tangiers.
-Half day optional city excursion or morning at leisure.
-Noon sailing to Gibraltar and midday arrival.
+Early morning departure from Cadiz towards Gibraltar, with a swim stop on the way, in Arroyo or Bolonia beaches.
+Midday sailing to Gibraltar and afternoon arrival.
 Afternoon optional excursion in the “Rock”.
 We reach the Cable Car Base Station, which will take us to the Top Station perched on the summit of Gibraltar for a breathtaking view as you are suspended in mid-air.
 At the Top Station your guide will show you around the geography of this British colony.
 Then you will travel to the Middle Station and the sanctuary of Gibraltar’s older inhabitants, the Barbary Apes, roaming free around this station.
 Return to your coach for a 5-minute drive to Princess Caroline’s Battery and the entrance to the Great Siege Tunnels, a system of tunnels carved out of solid limestone.
 Proceed to the Gibraltar Museum with its enormous amount of artifacts on display.
 Overnight in port.

 Early morning sailing to Porto Banus.
 Arrival in Porto Banus and swimstop at anchor.
 After lunch we enjoy an optional excursion to Ronda, 50 km inland a city which retains much of its historic charm, particularly its old town and the nearby 18th century Puente Nuevo.
 Ronda is also famous as the birthplace of modern bullfighting, today glimpsed once a year at the spectacular Feria Goyesca.
 Plaza de Toros is now a museum, and visitors can stroll out into the arena.
 Our optional excursion will include visits to the an elegant cloistered 16th century convent and old Ronda, La Ciudad, with its cobbled streets hemmed by handsome town mansions, some still occupied by Ronda's titled families such as the Casa de Don Bosco.
 We will walk to the leafy Plaza Duquesa de Parcent, which boasts a convent, two churches, including the toy town bell tower of the Iglesia Santa Maria de Mayor.
 The ship will sail to Malaga at 3 pm and guests participating in the excursion will rejoin the ship in Malaga.
 Late night arrival in Malaga.
 Overnight in port.